 - the horizontal panels designed to dissipate wave energy can be deployed within one-hundred twenty hours or less and can be removed within one hundred twenty hours or less;

 - does not negatively impact or inhibit sea turtle nesting or other fauna;

 - can be adjusted after initial deployment in response to fluctuation in beach elevations; and

 - otherwise prevents down-coast erosion, protects property, and limits negative impacts to public safety and welfare, beach access, and the health of the beach dune system.
 The Citadel is also required to improve the methodology used to assess the effectiveness of the WDS.

-Represented by the South Carolina Environmental Law Project, we, alongside the South Carolina Sierra Club, have requested a contested case hearing to review the DHEC Board’s decision.
-DHEC’s Board has blatantly disregarded sound analysis by their staff and GEL engineering.
-We challenge the Board’s decision that the study be allowed to continue when the WDS has clearly demonstrated to be ineffective against erosion, harmful to sea turtles, and a barrier to public access.
-Please stay tuned for updates!
+Represented by the South Carolina Environmental Law Project, we, alongside the South Carolina Sierra Club, requested a contested case hearing to review the DHEC Board’s decision.
+DHEC’s Board blatantly disregarded sound analysis by their staff and GEL engineering.
+We challenged the Board’s decision that allowed the study to continue when the WDS has clearly demonstrated to be ineffective against erosion, harmful to sea turtles, and a barrier to public access.

 Our friends at South Carolina Sierra Club and the South Carolina Wildlife Federation, represented by the South Carolina Environmental Law Project, filed a federal case, identifying the WDS as a violation of the Endangered Species Act (ESA).
 The South Carolina District Federal Court found that the false crawls caused by the WDS constituted a take under the ESA and ordered the immediate removal of the walls and this led to the successful, eventual settlement for both the federal and state cases in which the walls were ordered to be removed entirely and in perpetuity.